 Another expectation is that a “quick question” should only cost a few dollars.
-But that’s not possible at lawyers’ rates.
+That’s simply not possible at lawyers’ rates.
 I bill $200 – 250 / hr.
-Many lawyers charge twice that or more.
-So you will be paying $3 – 8 / minute.
+Many lawyers charge twice that or more: you will be paying $3 – 8 / minute.
 Let’s face it, questions never take one minute.
 We lawyers round off our billable time in increments of at least 0.1 hours (6 minutes).
 I round to the nearest 1/4 hr (15 minutes).
+Even if I give you a brief email response like, “Yes,” it might have taken me 15 minutes of research to find that answer.
 When you multiply the hourly rate by this fraction of an hour, you usually get a minimum bill of $40 – 50 per call or email.

 I offer some exceptions to this rule.
 I do this for the express reason of meeting the client at a reasonable middle-ground.
 Giving up a few dollars or minutes here or there is worth it to me to prevent shocking and angering clients.

 - I do not bill for contract negotiations involved in large cases (over $1,000).
 When there’s a lot at stake, I want to make sure we get it right and express our expectations clearly up front.

 - I will grant each pre-paid client up to 15 minutes of free correspondence weekly.